dozy-programmer/Amark18/README.md

-   somi_somi_description = "fish-shaped waffle cone filled with your choice of filling and topped with soft serve" why_go = "great place to go get a quick snack, great environment, and nice employees" info = "there are many locations, but I am including a link to the one near me" where = "multiple locations throught SD" is_expensive = False def navigate_to(place[0], where):
+   somi_somi_description = "fish-shaped waffle cone filled with your choice of filling and topped with soft serve" why_go = "great place to go get a quick snack, great environment, and nice employees" info = "there are many locations, but I am including a link to the one near me" where = "multiple locations throughouy SD" is_expensive = False def navigate_to(place[0], where):
       link = "http://shorturl.at/crvBX"

    place = [1] # Sultan Baklava El Cajon
-   somi_somi_description = "desserts, baklava, and drinks"
+   sultan_baklava_description = "desserts, baklava, and drinks"
    why_go = "great place to go with the family, nice atmosphere, and looks very nice" maybe = "so so" where = "El Cajon"